Brand, Campaigns & Content

 These brands are amongst the most revolutionary to launch within the last two decades.
 Tesla makes for an excellent case.
 Not only has Tesla managed to penetrate the automotive market, which many have tried to do, but it has managed to captivate drivers in an unprecedented way.
 Tesla has taken drivers on its journey; and because of this, there is a remarkable sense of loyalty and patience.
 Despite their vehicles carrying a high price tag and facing major issues with the quality of manufacturing from parts falling off to self-driving mishaps, Tesla drivers don’t mind.
 They’re still proud to own a Tesla.
 This example signifies the value of building a connection with your customers and how it enables brands to focus on the product a little less.
 One may speculate the backlash competitors Range Rover or Audi would face in the same circumstances.

-The ‘human-first creativity, crafted by data’ approach conceptualised by Dept sparks new ways of thinking.
-The newly released ebook entitled the ‘The Secrets Behind Consumer Demand’ enables markets to unlock just that, as we discuss new methods to engage with customers without spending more, build better-converting content and platforms and connect with audiences in more intelligent ways.
+The ‘human-first creativity, crafted by data’ approach conceptualized by Dept sparks new ways of thinking.
+Our ebook entitled ‘The Secrets Behind Consumer Demand’ enables markets to unlock just that, as we discuss new methods to engage with customers without spending more, build better-converting content and platforms and connect with audiences in more intelligent ways.